-Area Data on shortages Narrative and needs description districts, the state has allowed for the expiration of a regulation that created the requirement for an additional certification.
-School nurses will no longer need to be certified by Kentucky EPSB to be employed within a school.
-However, they must be certified by the Kentucky Nurses Association (KNA).
+Area Data on shortages and needs Narrative description 11 postings, 4 have been filled.
+Nurses 6 postings in the nurse position category had 1 filled (16.7%) - no longer need to be certified by Kentucky EPSB to be employed within a school.
+However,

+Area Data on shortages and needs Narrative description they must be certified by the Kentucky Nurses Association (KNA).
 School psychologists 55 postings in the school psychologist position category had 15 filled (33.3%) The KEPS report identified 55 job postings within the School Psychologist position category.
 Of those 55 job postings, 15 have been filled.
-Forty- five of the 55 job postings are for district-wide school psychologists.
+Fortyfive of the 55 job postings are for district-wide school psychologists.

+ii.
 Describe how the SEA will assist its LEAs in identifying the most urgent areas of shortages or potential shortages, with particular plans for individual LEAs facing the most significant needs (e.g., by avoiding layoffs, providing high-quality professional learning opportunities, and addressing the impact of stress or trauma on educators).
 Include a description of how other Federal COVID-19 funding (e.g., ESSER and GEER funds under the CARES Act and CRRSA Act) have already been used to avoid layoffs during the COVID-19 pandemic.